 A proceeding under Chapter 11 is started by filing a petition, which, like filing under Chapter 7, stops creditors from trying to collect their debts.
 Unlike Chapter 7, a trustee is not automatically appointed, but in rare cases, the bankruptcy court may choose to appoint one.

-More often than not a person will want to reorganize their business when careful analysis will show that the business cannot really be reorganized.
+More often than not a person will want to reorganize their business when careful analysis shows that the business cannot really be reorganized.
 Sometimes it is best to close the business or pay off debts that the business owner may be personally liable for.

 We do not file cases that do not work.
 If we believe that your business will not succeed in a reorganization our White Plains Business Bankruptcy Attorney will advise that it be shut or liquidated in Chapter 7 depending on which is best for you.
 Call the law offices of Michael H. Schwartz, P.C. for a free consultation.